nameneeded/GPT-seeds/plaintext/nomenclature_core_v1.0.md

 - **Persistence**: ✅ Canonical design reference
 - **Scope**: Assistant design, memory architecture
 - **Notes**: Structured cognition focuses on preserving and transmitting assistant-state in formats optimized for model comprehension, not for human readability.
 It supports the evolution of memory shards, rehydration scaffolds, and macro continuity protocols.

+## random_bullshit
+- **Definition**: A human term for spouting random facts into the ether and hoping some of them stick.... just not necessarily on the human.